Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 - Instruction provided by a qualified instructor who has an equivalent to a Master Degree in TESOL or related field.

 The cost of certification depends on the type, or the combination of, teaching you plan on doing as well as how you get your certification.
-The price could run anywhere from a few hundred dollars to a few thousand.

-Let’s go over the options:
+Let’s go over the types of training:

 - Local (your home town) on-site certification can run you $1,500-$2,000 and is university level training that usually takes four weeks of intensive study.